gaxzy/java-advanced-week-1-assignment/README.md

 ## Description
 Game Library API is a Spring Boot application that provides RESTful endpoints to manage a collection of games.
 This API allows users to create, read, update, and delete game records from the library.

+## Repository Branches
+This repository has two branches:
+- **no-database** (default): Uses an in-memory list implementation for game storage
+- **h2-database**: Uses H2 database with JPA for persistent game storage

 ## How to Run
 To run the application, use the Maven wrapper with the Spring Boot plugin: